mariorodriguezdeleon/Friend-Finder/README.md

 One of the challenges I overcame during the implementation of this project was forgetting to setup the 'app.use(express.urlencoded({ extended: true }) middleware.
 This consumed about 40 mins of my time.
 I kept getting 'null' or undefine objects when trying to append to the JSON file.

 Crafting the logic to perform the match was a bit tricky.
 It took me some time to figure out where to place that logic.

+## TODO's

+* 'Return Home' button is not showing up
+* Need to shorten up the fields.
+Currently they take up a large part of the screen
+* Picture URL do not display the img properly; could use a placeholder